fgimian/fgimian.github.io/blog/content/post/selecting-a-solid-code-editor-2018-update.md

 ### Editor

 My personal preference is to use a more well-rounded and versatile editor which offers some IDE features but covers more languages adequately.
-I tend to work in a variety of languages such as Bash, Python, Terraform, YAML, Markdown, Ruby and now Crystal, so having that versatility is very important to me.
+I tend to work in a variety of languages such as Bash, Python, Terraform, YAML, Markdown and Ruby, so having that versatility is very important to me.

 My top choices are as follows: